 School Lectures, Poland (2011-present)

 I have been visiting high schools to do outreach and teach about archaeology and my research on diseases, disabilities, and social perception of the diseased and disabled in medieval period.
-The visits include the 4th High School in Bydgoszcz (Poland) where I gave three lectures on 18th of May 2017 and the 5th High School in Bydgoszcz (Poland) in 2011.
+The visits include the 4th High School in Bydgoszcz (Poland) where I gave three lectures on 18th of May 2017 and the 5th High School in Bydgoszcz (Poland) in 2011 and 2018.

 Museum Lectures, Poland (2011-present)